 If you prefer your seafood be a topping rather than the patty itself, Pickering Wharf is the place to be.
 The Sea Level Burger is topped with crispy fried clams, coleslaw, and Sea Level Sauce, the Finz Burger is topped with fried oysters, Boursin cheese, bacon, and onions, and Brodie’s Seaport serves the Surf and Turf Burger with aged Cheddar, smoked bacon, and North Atlantic lobster.

 Sauerkraut isn’t just for hot dogs.
 Try it with a Reuben Burger at Sea Level featuring kraut, Sea Level Sauce and Swiss cheese, or at Longboards with corned beef, kraut, Wharf Sauce, and Swiss cheese.

 Salem has no shortage of wonderful vegetarian options, including black bean burgers, veggie burgers, and even a falafel burger.
 Black bean burgers can be found at Bit Bar, Brodie’s Seaport, and the Hawthorne Hotel.
 Other veggie burgers are available at Finz Seafood and Longboards, and Village Tavern also serves up the V-Tav Veggie Burger, made with a falafel patty and topped with tzatziki and tapenade, lettuce, tomato, and onion.

 The list of burgers doesn’t stop there!
 Opus’ Maverick Burger rotates nightly, offering something different for each visit.
+Counter at the Hotel Salem serves the Industry Burger, which changes weekly and comes with a tall boy PBR.
 Bit Bar serves up an Elk Burger with smoked cheddar and bacon served on a doughssant with black garlic icing.
 A grilled turkey burger is available at Rockafellas, and guests at Longboards can even snack on a Mac and Cheese Burger.